 Children are cherished and welcomed at Peace.
 And again, we want you to feel comfortable, so you have choices.

-Nursing moms are welcome to stay in worship and may slip into the side parlor while still being able to see and hear worship.
+There is a rocking chair in the narthex, where nursing moms are sit while still being able to see and hear worship.
 Families who wish to keep their infants and preschoolers with them in the worship service are supported and free to slip out as needed.
 Infants and preschoolers are also welcome in our nursery, where they are supervised by Damaris Luna, a child development specialist and co-director of Kids R Kids in Lakewood Ranch, and background-checked volunteers.

 All children are invited to participate in Pastor Elizabeth's children's sermon, and preschoolers can then return to be with their family or be led to the childcare rooms for supervised play during the sermon.